General Canine Advice - What Can You Do To Help

 There are other games you can play with your dog that not only means it gets the reward of the ball but also uses his brain as well.
 Great for tiring your furry friend out.

 Its no great shock that carrying additional weight can increase the stress and strain on joints.
-Feed your dog the correct about of food, limit calorific treats or use treats out of the the daily food allowance.
+Feed your dog the correct about of food, limit calorific treats or use treats out of their daily food allowance.

 If you dog is feeling under the weather or has some niggles and is not as active as they could be this is the time when weight can be steadily increased leading to an overweight dog with more joint pain and discomfort.